EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 * Aquire Emissary Seals by completing a single voyage for specific trading companies
 * Aquire the Voyages of Destiny so that you can initiate the Fort of the Damned

 The amount of seals required is configurable (0-5).
-You will learn of which trading company Seals you need upon visiting the Fort of the Damned.

 ## Which of my items can be in another player's world?

-Your world will always contain all 5 faction Seals.
-Your world will always award you with Pirate Legend upon defeating the Fort of the Damned.
+Your world will always contain:
+- All 5 faction Seals
+- The Sail
+- Pirate Legend on Fort of the Damned Completion

 All other items are shuffled.

 ## How does the game know I complete a check?
-The SOT client periodically scans the stats of a ship from Microsoft's website.
-This is how the data is collected.
+The SOT client periodically scans the stats of a ship from SOT's website.
-When a value for a stat is incremented the client will reward you with the location check and inform the multiworld, this will then allow client sessions to get items at the location.

-In order to prevent players from playing out of logic, the client will only allow rewards for locations that are reachable in logic with the current items given to the player.
-For example, if you need the "Sail" item to get checks off the main island, the client will not allow you to finish checks of the main island.

-This may cause frustration as Microsoft's stat server lags by roughly 5 minutes.
-So if you just did a check, it may take 5 minutes to recieve the item for the check.
-- BE VERY CAREFUL, currently implemented, if you know an item is on a check through a hint, do the check, then go to another location that allows use of that item, the client will assume its not collectable till the multwiorld sends you the item.
-So do not complete your stuff if the item is not sent to your client
+In general, when a stat related to a location in game changes, the locations reward is sent to the correct player.
+The location reward will never trigger unless you have all the required items to logically complete the check.
+You can check what locations are in logic by typing `/locs` in the client

+WARNING: Make sure you only do checks that the client says are possible!!!
+Even if you know an item exists on a specific location that lets you do another nearby, you must wait till the client awards you the item first even if you know it is comming.

 ## Unique Local Commands

 The following commands are only available when using the Sea of Thieves Client to play with Archipelago.
 You can list them any time in the client with `/help`.

+* `/locs` Shows what checks are possible
 * `/shop` Opens the hop
 * `/buy #` Buys an item from the shop
 * `/linkShip --name <ship_name> --mscookie <#>`, WIP, Adds tracking of another ship to your multiworld as your player (If you want two players to be able to perform checks on different ships with a shared item/location pool)